10 Health Benefits of Wine

 And truly, red wine benefits the body in a number of ways, including the 10 listed and detailed below.

-1. Wine may promote cardiovascular disease.
+1. Wine may reduce cardiovascular disease risk.

 Heart disease is the leading cause of death in the United States.
 Reducing its risk comes mostly be adopting a heart-healthy lifestyle, in which red wine may be included.